Keto Crunchwrap

 Is nacho cheese keto friendly?

 My tortilla is too small.
-Can I still make a crunch wrap?
+Can I still make this?

 No tortilla press here, so I used a heavy skillet to flatten the dough between parchment.
 Took a couple tries to get them even but it actually works fine.